|Nutrition Facts (per serving)|

 - Make a small bowl out of aluminum foil and place on top of the cooked Cauliflower and Chickpea Tikka Masala when it is cooked.

-- Allow to stand for 5 minutes.
-Uncover, remove coal and foil 'bowl,' garnish the Cauliflower and Chickpea Tikka Masala and serve.
+- Allow standing for 5 minutes.
+Uncover, remove coal and foil "bowl," garnish the Cauliflower and Chickpea Tikka Masala and serve.

 You can also grill the cauliflower before adding to the curry!
 To do this: